icamps/MDscriptLibrary/README.md

 # scriptLibrary

-These scripts are intended to be used with MDAnalyis package to do several analysis af Molecular Dynamics simulations.
+These scripts are intended to be used with MDAnalyis package to do several analysis of Molecular Dynamics simulations.

 **Note**: you need to have the topology and trajectories files from you preferable MD package.